Political Gadgets home Individual Politician Summary

 Voted for

-Build to Rent (BTR) capping gas prices regional processing of asylum seekers increasing the cost of humanities degrees a character test for Australian visas federal action on public housing nuclear energy capping international student numbers at universities vehicle efficiency standards banning the sale of non-therapeutic vapes introducing digital ID
+banning the sale of non-therapeutic vapes banning mobiles and other devices in immigration detention regional processing of asylum seekers introducing digital ID a character test for Australian visas federal action on public housing increasing the cost of humanities degrees nuclear energy capping international student numbers at universities vehicle efficiency standards capping gas prices

 Mixed / less clear